extrabacon/google-oauth-jwt/README.md

 		email: 'my-service-account@developer.gserviceaccount.com',
 		// use the PEM file we generated from the downloaded key
 		keyFile: 'my-service-account-key.pem',
-		// specify the scopes you which to access - each application has different scopes
+		// specify the scopes you wish to access - each application has different scopes
 		scopes: ['https://www.googleapis.com/auth/drive.readonly']
 	}
 }, function (err, res, body) {